35 Things to Do in Key West with Kids

 The beaches in Key West aren’t always as amazing as you would think.
 However, Smathers Beach is worthy of your time though.

 Your family will love swimming and building sandcastles.
-But, of course, there are plenty of amenities like bathrooms, picnic tables, and food trucks too.
+You’ll also find amenities like bathrooms, picnic tables, and food trucks.

 One of the best things about this beach in Key West is it is close to the airport.
-So, you can all watch the planes take off and land during your visit.
+So, you can all watch the planes take off and land.

 Enjoy Quiet Time at the Key West Butterfly and Nature Conservatory

 There are between 50 and 60 different butterfly species at this conservatory.
-Add in the tropical plants and exotic, colorful birds, and you have an hour or two of things to see.
+It’s easy to spend an hour or two viewing all the tropical plants and exotic, colorful birds.

 Experience Mallory Square